 I moved back to Alabama thinking things would be cheaper and I could go to university and pay my rent using the GI Bill—but I couldn’t.
 Alabama is cheaper than California, but not enough.
 I started looking for other options.
 Turns out you can use your GI Bill outside the US.
 I decided Thailand was my place.
 There were half a dozen schools approved for the GI Bill and I sent all of them an email requesting information.
 Only one emailed back.
 That’s how I ended up in Chiang Mai.

 I was running from computers for about five years, hoping to move into some other industry, some other profession.
-Finally I decided it might be a good idea not to throw all those years away.
+Finally I decided it might be a good idea not to throw away all those years.
 Maybe I should do something with computers—but not support.
-Perhaps software.
+Perhaps development.

 I got a job with a local software company doing project management and marketing.
 My GI Bill had run out and I was desperate.
 It turned out to be a good thing.
 I wasn’t happy doing the work I was hired for and circumstances allowed me to start developing WordPress sites for the company’s clients.
 I started coming to the office early every day to learn more about web development.

 After two years at the company I was let go.
 A friend who did design work for the company was also let go about that time so we tried to build a business together.
 Think SquareSpace for the Thai market.
 My part was to build the tech.
 I built just enough to demo the product and see if we could get customers.
-They call that an MVP or a minimum viable product.
-My friend’s part was to get customers.
-I don’t know if my product was too minimum or if we failed due to sales effort—whatever the case, that business went nowhere.
+I don’t know if what I built wasn’t enough to interest anyone or if we failed due to sales effort—whatever the case, that business went nowhere.

 So that brings us to 2017 and back to Alabama.
-After all that time and many failures, I’m back on the farm.
-Back to working cows, cleaning fence rows, and raking hay.
-It’s surprising the things that have changed around here in 20 years.
-Two things specifically I would’ve never imaged in Jackson County Alabama.
-We have fiber internet—to the house.
-And there’s now Brazilian Jiu-Jitsu in Scottsboro.
+After all that time and many failures, I moved back to the farm.
+Back to helping Dad with the cows, working in the garden, and raking hay.
+It’s surprising the things that changed around here in 20 years.
+Two things specifically I would’ve never imaged in Jackson County: fiber internet and Brazilian Jiu-Jitsu.